BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Setting_Up_a_Channel.md

 This transaction is called the [funding transaction](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#funding-transaction-output), and it needs to be confirmed before funds can be used.

+> :book: ***What is a Funding Transaction?*** A funding transaction is a Bitcoin transaction that places money into a Lightning channel.
+It may be single-funded (by one participant) or dual-funded (by both).
+From there on, Lightning transactions are all about reallocating the ownership of the funding transaction.

 To check you local balance you should use `lightning-cli listfunds` command:

 ```